October is National Bullying Prevention Month and a time to bring awareness to bullying and its harmful effects.

 Students witness acts of bullying every day.
 Many feel powerless against it.
 They may not know how to stop bullying or fear that if they act against it, the bully will target them or they will lose social status.
 To effectively stop bullying, schools need to create a school culture and climate that actively stands against bullying.
 An important part of this is giving bystanders the skills they need to stand up to bullying.

-Take Action: The Australian Safe and Supportive School Communities (SSSC) has compiled Active Bystanders Lesson Plans to help students speak out and act against bullying.
-Use these lessons to improve students’ social and emotional skills and help them identify bullying and act when they see it.
+Take Action: Here are some resources to teach students how they can speak out and act against bullying.
+Use these lessons to improve students’ social and emotional skills and help them identify and act on bullying when they see it.

-Bullying is a serious problem in schools, and it has a negative impact on all who are involved.
+Bullying is far too widespread, with a negative impact on all who are involved.
 Schools can reduce bullying with SEL.
 Building students’ social and emotional skills can give students the tools to end bullying and promote a positive school culture where everyone feels valued and safe.